A Answers (11)

 Good dietary sources of iron include lean beef and iron fortified cereals.

-Mehmet Oz, MD, Cardiology, answeredThe Recommended Dietary Allowance (RDA) for iron varies based on age and sex.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe Recommended Dietary Allowance (RDA) for iron varies based on age and sex.
 Here's the breakdown to determine how much iron you and your family members need every day:

 - For infants ages 7-12 months, 11 mg